icholmes/Exercise-03a-Colors-And-Particles/README.md

 ## To play

-Move the paddle using A and D. Help the ball break all the bricks.
+Move the paddle using A and D. Help the ball break all the bricks before you run out of time.

 ## Implementation